Marketing to Doctors, Part 5: Measuring and Optimizing Results

 Take a look at this basic tracking funnel.
 How far can you go?

-• Inquiries: Hopefully you can go beyond traffic metrics and at least gauge how many raw inquiries come into the funnel.
+• Inquiries: Hopefully, you can go beyond traffic metrics and at least gauge how many raw inquiries come into the funnel.
 These metrics haven’t been filtered for anything other than obvious spam.
 It’s a better metric than impressions, clicks, and page views, but often not by much.

-• Sales Qualified Lead (SQL): Again, this will vary according to the organization but usually means that a salesperson has had a conversation and believes that this is a viable lead.
+• Sales Qualified Lead (SQL): Again, this will vary according to the organization, but usually means that a salesperson has had a conversation and believes that this is a viable lead.
 Sales will pursue to the next step.

-• Sales Qualified Opportunity (SQO): The next step in the sales process… usually, the sales team has assigned a predicted value for closing the sale as well as a guess as to what’s the likelihood of it closing.
+• Sales Qualified Opportunity (SQO): The next step in the sales process… usually, the sales team has assigned a predicted value for closing the sale as well as a guess as to the likelihood of it closing.

 • Revenue: The sale finally closed.
 At this point, marketing really needs to know the estimated Lifetime Value (LV) of this new customer.
 In other words, how much marginal profit will the customer likely bring to the table over the lifetime of the relationship?
 Hopefully, you spent less on marketing and sales in developing this customer than they will bring to the table.
 At the end of the day, this is the only way you will know if your marketing spend was “effective”.